 Work Permits are issued through the Assistant Principal's Office.

-* You no longer need a work permit once you graduate from high school or turn 18.
+* You no longer need a work permit once you graduate from high school.

 The work permit is for your protection and safety.
 It ensures that employers carry worker compensation insurance.
 It reminds employers that a student's first job is school and a paid job is secondary.
 Also, that students are not allowed to work late hours on a school night.